 In this guide, we will provide information about general contractor insurance cost to help you make the best decision about your own policy.

-- How much does general contractor insurance cost (and what are the factors that determine it)?
+- How much does general contractor insurance cost?

 - What is general contractor insurance?